sujeet-agrahari/ml-translator/README.md

 # ML Translator

-This repository contains a Flask application that uses the `MBartForConditionalGeneration` model from Hugging Face for language translation.
-The application exposes an API endpoint to translate text from English to various target languages.
+This repository contains a Flask application that uses the `MBartForConditionalGeneration` model from Hugging Face for language translation and the `T5ForConditionalGeneration` model for text summarization.
+The application exposes API endpoints to translate text and summarize text.

 ## Prerequisites